fastlane/docs/docs/actions/slather.md

-  `cobertura_xml` | Tell slather that it should output results as Cobertura XML format | `sonarqube_xml` | Tell slather that it should output results as SonarQube Generic XML format | `llvm_cov` | Tell slather that it should output results as llvm-cov show format | `html` | Tell slather that it should output results as static HTML pages | `show` | Tell slather that it should open static html pages automatically | `false` `source_directory` | Tell slather the location of your source files |
+  `cobertura_xml` | Tell slather that it should output results as Cobertura XML format | `sonarqube_xml` | Tell slather that it should output results as SonarQube Generic XML format | `llvm_cov` | Tell slather that it should output results as llvm-cov show format | `json` | Tell slather that it should output results as static JSON report | `html` | Tell slather that it should output results as static HTML pages | `show` | Tell slather that it should open static html pages automatically | `false` `source_directory` | Tell slather the location of your source files |